ErgoCreate/ergocreate.github.io/_tabs/documentation.md

 SimpleKivy is an open-source Python library that provides a simplified and intuitive way to build modern, cross-platform GUI applications, harnessing the full graphical power of the Kivy framework.

 We recommend that you [get started](/posts/getting-started/) with the installation guide.
 Then, jump right into the [Quickstart Tutorial](/posts/quickstart) to see how easy it is to build your first app.
-If you're impatient to see code, check out our [Examples](examples.md) page.
+If you're impatient to see code, check out our [Examples](/examples) page or check out projects made with `SimpleKivy` in our [Gallery](/gallery).

 ## Getting Help